 Economic Benefits for Our Communities:

-- Direct Spending: With an estimated capital expense of $3.5 billion, the MVP project anticipates spending $407 million directly in Virginia, and $811 million directly in West Virginia
+- Direct Spending: With an estimated capital expense of $5.9 billion, the MVP project anticipates direct spending of $520 million in Virginia and $1.58 billion in West Virginia.

-- Ad Valorem Taxes: Once the MVP is operational, counties along the route will continue to receive tax revenues – generating an estimated $7 million in Virginia, and close to $17 million to the counties in West Virginia
+- Ad Valorem Taxes: Once the MVP is operational, counties along the route will continue to receive tax revenues, generating an estimated $10 million annually in Virginia and $35 million annually in West Virginia.

 As the lead federal agency, the Federal Energy Regulatory Commission, typically referred to as the FERC, will oversee the federal permitting process for the Mountain Valley Pipeline project and will also coordinate with other federal, state, and local agencies during the environmental review process to identify potential environmental concerns.